How to Use AI Simultaneous Interpretation?

 Operating the Event from the Controller

-Once the session starts, you can manage the entire event progress from the controller screen.
+Once the session starts, you can manage the entire event from the controller screen.

-If an external microphone is not available, you can use the built-in microphone.
-For greater accuracy, place the device near the speaker.
+If an external microphone is unavailable, you can use the device’s built-in microphone.
+For better transcription and translation accuracy, place the device close to the speaker and confirm that the audio input is clear.

-View.
-If participants use their personal devices to scan the QR code for AI simultaneous interpretation subtitles, they can choose the language they prefer to view or listen to.
+Participants who scan the QR code on their personal devices can still select the language they prefer to read or listen to.

 Setting Up the Live View Screen